AWSEC2SpotFleetRequestConfigData

 Required parameters: [IamFleetRole, TargetCapacity]

-Indicates how to allocate the target Spot Instance capacity across the Spot Instance pools specified by the Spot Fleet request.
+• The strategy that determines how to allocate the target Spot Instance capacity across the Spot Instance pools specified by the Spot Fleet launch configuration.
+For more information, see Allocation strategies for Spot Instances in the Amazon EC2 User Guide.

 capacityOptimized